 Indio’s public art program (map) preserves the cultural heritage of the valley’s oldest city with its nine dramatic murals, created by the Historic Mural Project (map).
 Don’t miss the ‘History of Water in the Coachella Valley’, 140’ long and 15’ high, painted by Don Gray.
-This video will tempt you to make the trip.
 New sculptures and artworks are regularly installed.
 Famed local artist Philip K Smith created the inspiring Teen Center Sculpture.

-The first city in Riverside County to adopt a public art ordinance, Palm Desert now has more than 150 public artworks throughout the city, including the rotating installations displayed along the median of the popular El Paseo Drive shopping district.
+The first city in Riverside County to adopt a public art ordinance, Palm Desert now has more than 150 public artworks throughout the city, including the rotating installations displayed along the median of the popular El Paseo Shopping District.

-Rancho Mirage residents and renowned artists Karen and Tony Barone create large-scale, colorful animal sculptures that can be seen all over the valley: at the Palm Springs Animal Shelter, Historical Society of Palm Desert, University of California Riverside/Palm Desert Campus, Children’s Discovery Museum in Rancho Mirage, and the Rancho Mirage Public Library.
+Rancho Mirage residents and renowned artists Karen and Tony Barone create large-scale, colorful animal sculptures that can be seen all over the valley: at the Palm Springs Animal Shelter, Historical Society of Palm Desert, University of California Riverside/Palm Desert Campus, Children’s Discovery Museum, and the Rancho Mirage Library and Observatory.

-At Cathedral City’s Civic Center, off Hwy 111, you’ll find several artworks including the delightful ‘Fountain of Life’ made of artisan-carved Mexican stone.
+At the Cathedral City Civic Center you’ll find several artworks including the delightful ‘Fountain of Life’ made of artisan-carved Mexican stone.
 Designer and artist Jennifer Johnson spent months applying hand-cut mosaic tiles and glass to the stone.
 Look closely and you’ll see animals, birds and flowers.
-Actor/musician Buddy Rogers was the first to donate to the fountain; his statue stands nearby.
+Actor and musician Buddy Rogers was the first to donate to the fountain; his statue stands nearby.